 In Vienna, music merges with art and architecture to create a historical melting pot of sights and experiences.

-When thinking about Vienna, what typically comes to mind are it's historical sights, such as the impressive State Opera House, the Burgtheater and the Schönbrunn Palace.
-However, the city also offers plenty of sights and entertainment that show's off its contemporary side; it's street-style dining and coffee-house culture.
+When thinking about Vienna, what typically comes to mind are its notable sights, such as the impressive State Opera House, the Burgtheater and the Schönbrunn Palace.
+However, the city also offers plenty of attractions and entertainment that show off its contemporary side, its street-style dining and coffee-house culture.

-In between all the museum and palace hopping, rest assured that you'll pass more than enough photo opportunities to get those Instagram-shots.
+In between all the museum and palace hopping, rest assured that you'll pass more than enough photo opportunities to get those Instagram shots.

-The first buildings on the grounds date back to the 1500s and the neoclassical-style palace, as it stands today, was built in the mid-1700s during the reign of Maria Theresa.
+The first buildings on the grounds date back to the 1500s, and the neoclassical-style palace, as it stands today, was built in the mid-1700s during the reign of Maria Theresa.

 If you don't want to spend money on a tour, you can roam the grounds for free and walk up to the Gloriette from where you'll have a fantastic view of the palace below.
 This is precisely what we did as we didn't pay to enter, nor had much time on our hands to explore both the inside and outside of the palace!

 These buildings are some of the best examples of Baroque architecture in Vienna.
 The museum houses a variety of artworks from famous artists like Van Gogh, Renoir, Monet and more.

-This architect is known as a rebellious artist in Austria’s design scene, famed for his unusual but striking free reign art.
+Friedensreich Hundertwasser is known as a rebellious artist in Austria’s design scene, famed for his unusual but striking free reign art.
 The unique architecture and captivating colours make this house a highly popular spot for photos.

 In addition to its photogenic qualities, the Hundertwasser Museum in the Kunst Haus Wien (designed by the same architect) is open to visitors every day between 10 AM and 6 PM.